 - To begin with, milder fish such as cod, halibut, bass, and tilapia can be super introductions.
 Start with these and see where it goes from there.

-- Along with vegetables, add flavorful olive oil, herbs and some spices.
+- Along with vegetables, add flavorful olive oil, herbs, and some spices.
 The purpose is to cover somehow the “fishy taste” with ingredients equally healthy.
 I don’t like to trick my children by hiding fish or veggies or anything else in their favorite foods.
 They usually eat one bite of something they don’t like but they always know what they eat and why.
 This is the most important part of their nutritional education.

 - Incorporate fish in something almost every picky eater loves….like …hmmm….
 Pasta!
 What else?
-This recipe is ideal to pair freshly made pasta and all the goodies from the pouch and it’s perfect to make a fantastic dinner with leftovers.
+This recipe is ideal to pair freshly made whole wheat pasta and all the goodies from the pouch and it’s perfect to make a fantastic dinner with leftovers.
 Leave the caramelized veggies as they are and just cut the fish into small pieces.
 Add some more olive oil!
 More fresh herbs like thyme, parsley, maybe some lemon, freshly ground pepper, Kalamata olives (my 4-year-old son’s addition to every single dish lately).
 Done and ready to serve!!!

 If you make this recipe and you like it, show me some love with your rating or tag me on Instagram with your culinary creation.
 I will be thrilled to see your masterpieces.